sulu/web-twig/docs/image.md

 ```

 The `$imageFormatConfiguration` parameter is optional.
 Without it will try to
-guess the format by the given format key so it will then only work with format keys
+guess the format by the given format key.
+It will then only work with format keys
 like 100x, x100, 100x@2x, 100x100-inset and similars.